SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added option to Batch List to hide the Accounts column
 + Added Campus Filter to the top of My Connections block that will filter both the Summary and the Grid by Campus
 + Fixed Date Attribute showing a required validation error when 'Use Current' is checked.
-+ Fixed select columns on grids so that their selection will be persist through a postback.
++ Fixed select columns on grids so that their selection will be persisted through a postback.
 + Fixed the date range filter in Pledge List block.
 + Updated Connection Requests to show the status dots for each connection request in the grid.
 + Added optional 'PersonDetailPage' to the New Family block that can be used to navigate to a custom page instead of the default ~/Person/{PersonId} route